renatogalera/ai-commit/README.md

 # AI-Commit

-**AI-Commit** is a powerful tool that generates [Conventional Commits](https://www.conventionalcommits.org/) using AI (OpenAI, Google Gemini, Anthropic Claude). *Automatically generate commit messages for Git, saving you time and improving your commit history.*
+**AI-Commit** is a powerful tool that generates [Conventional Commits](https://www.conventionalcommits.org/) using AI (OpenAI, Google Gemini, Anthropic Claude), DeepSeek. *Automatically generate commit messages for Git, saving you time and improving your commit history.*

 It supports:
 - **OpenAI**